yoctoproject/poky/documentation/overview-manual/yp-intro.rst

       still decide to use WSL please upgrade to WSLv2.

-   The Windows Subsystem For Linux allows Windows 10 to run a real Linux kernel inside of a lightweight utility virtual machine (VM) using virtualization technology.
+   The Windows Subsystem For Linux allows Windows 10 to run a real Linux kernel inside of a lightweight virtual machine (VM).

    For information on how to set up a Build Host with WSLv2, see the ":ref:`dev-manual/start:setting up to use windows subsystem for linux (wslv2)`"